 Say it with me now: The Central Grocery muffuletta.
 Luckily, it wasn't a Monday.
 J. Alfred Prufrock may have measured out his life in coffee spoons—mine could be described as a timeline of muffulettas.

-Entries tagged with 'Texas to Mississippi Road Trip'
+'Texas to Mississippi Road Trip' on Serious Eats

 After a long day of eating on the road, we pulled into New Orleans around dinnertime, looking forward to a relaxing sit-down meal and a chance to stretch our legs.
 We met up with local food writer Pableaux Johnson and headed over to a funky neighborhood joint called Liuzza's on the corner of Beinville and S. Telemachus in Mid-City.
 Serving New Orleans-style Italian cookery since the 1940s, Liuzza's has a chill-spot ambiance that invites you to kick back with a frosted schooner of Abita ale—just what we needed.